EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 authority to act.

-However, the findings reached by the state and district courts are not so "implausible" --- particularly in light of the district court's credibility determinations --- that they produce a "definite and firm conviction that a mistake has been committed."
+However, the findings reached by the state and district courts are not so "implausible"---particularly in light of the district court's credibility determinations---that they produce a "definite and firm conviction that a mistake has been committed."
 The district court believed Mecca's account at the evidentiary hearing, disbelieved McClure's, and found the discrepancies in Mecca's testimony to be